-So, here it is just a little more than two weeks before Christmas.
+So, here it is just a few days after Thanksgiving.
 The food blog world is slammed with Christmas cookies, Christmas candies, Christmas cakes, Christmas dinner recipes, Christmas gifts from the kitchen, and what am I posting?
 Uh…buttermilk baked chicken?
 Well, yeah.
 Besides all that Christmas goodness, you still have to get dinner on the table, right?
 Even with everything else going on right now you still have to feed your family!
-Last Saturday was a long day of shopping for me and BeeBop, so I threw this recipe together early that morning and left it in the fridge while we were gone.
-Late that afternoon, I pulled that chicken out, quickly dredged it in its corn flake and Parmesan mixture and popped it in the oven.
+Last Saturday was a long day full of activity for me and BeeBop, so I threw this recipe together early that morning and left it in the fridge while we were gone.
+Late that afternoon, I pulled this chicken out, quickly dredged it in its corn flake and Parmesan mixture and popped it in the oven.
 Total prep time less than 10 minutes!
-Then I left it to bake while I took care of some more Christmas decorating.
+Then I left it to bake while I took care of some more things around the house.
 Easy!

-Hope you enjoy this very quick and easy family recipe and I promise all of you that the next two weeks will be nothing but Christmas recipes!
+Hope you enjoy this very quick and easy family recipe and I promise all of you that the next few weeks will be nothing but Christmas recipes!

 To get started, all you need is a bowl large enough to hold your buttermilk marinade and chicken.
 One of my large mixing bowls works just fine for this.

 Pour in all the marinade ingredients – buttermilk, lemon juice, Tabasco, thyme, garlic, salt and pepper – and stir them together.
 Add the chicken pieces which you have patted dry with paper towels.
 Toss it around a little to make sure all the chicken is covered by the buttermilk mixture.
 Cover the bowl with plastic wrap and pop it in the fridge.
 It needs a minimum of three hours and no more than 12 hours to marinate.